zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 ---
 type: docs
-title: "Jumpstart ArcBox - Azure Monitor Workbook"
 weight: 99
 toc_hide: true
 ---

-# Jumpstart ArcBox - Azure Monitor Workbook
+# Jumpstart ArcBox for IT Pros - Azure Monitor Workbook

-[ArcBox](https://azurearcjumpstart.io/azure_jumpstart_arcbox/) is a solution that provides an easy to deploy sandbox for all things Azure Arc.
+ArcBox for IT Pros is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled servers capabilities in a sandbox environment.
 This document provides specific guidance on the included ArcBox [Azure Monitor Workbook](https://docs.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview).
 Please refer to the main [ArcBox documentation](https://azurearcjumpstart.io/azure_jumpstart_arcbox/) for information on deploying and using ArcBox.

-As part of ArcBox, an Azure Monitor workbook is deployed to provide a single pane of glass for monitoring and reporting on ArcBox resources.
+As part of ArcBox for IT Pros, an Azure Monitor workbook is deployed to provide a single pane of glass for monitoring and reporting on ArcBox resources.
 Using Azure's management and operations tools in hybrid, multi-cloud and edge deployments provides the consistency needed to manage each environment through a common set of governance and operations management practices.
 The Azure Monitor workbook acts as a flexible canvas for data analysis and visualization in the Azure portal, gathering information from several data sources from across ArcBox and combining them into an integrated interactive experience.

-   > **NOTE: Due to the number of Azure resources included in a single ArcBox deployment and the data ingestion and analysis required, it is expected that metrics and telemetry for the workbook can take several hours to be fully available.**
+   > **Note: Due to the number of Azure resources included in a single ArcBox deployment and the data ingestion and analysis required, it is expected that metrics and telemetry for the workbook can take several hours to be fully available.**

-## Access the ArcBox workbook
+## Access the ArcBox for IT Pros workbook

 The Jumpstart ArcBox workbook is automatically deployed for you as part of ArcBox's advanced automation.
-To access the Jumpstart ArcBox workbook use the Azure portal to follow the next steps.
+To access the Jumpstart ArcBox workbook use the Azure Portal to follow the next steps.

 - From the ArcBox resource group, select the Azure Workbook, then click "Open Workbook"